tarunnaithani/VolumeMaximization/Readme.txt

 	with 30 seconds time delay in between a set of buy and sell orders.
 Quantity and price for each order is drawn from Normal distribution with configured mean and standard deviation.
-	Once order sending operations to exchange are complete, VolumeMaximization Algorithm is run and if match is found, result is printed on console.
+	Once order sending operations to exchange are complete, VolumeMaximization Algorithm is run and if match is found, result is printed on console along with executions.

 	All simulation parameters are defined as static and can be modified to change behavior of simulation.